turingschool-examples/frontend-mod-1-prework/day_7/10_speckled_frogs.md

 ## 10 Speckled Frogs

-Create a file named `10_speckled_frogs.js` and within that file, write a program that will print the following nursery rhyme, but for *10* frogss.
+Create a file named `10_speckled_frogs.js` and within that file, write a program that will print the following nursery rhyme, but for *10* frogs.

 > Three speckled frogs sat on a log
 > eating some most delicious bugs.